Kalamazoo County Jury Services

 I am not a United States Citizen.
 Why was I selected?

 Anyone with a valid Michigan driver's license or Michigan identification card with a legal address of Kalamazoo County is pre-eligible for jury service.
-As a non-citizen, you will not be able to serve as a juror.
-However, in order to be excused based on this basis, you must provide documentation of your citizenship status.
-Acceptable documentation would be: permanent resident Card (Green Card), Passport, or a copy of your Visa (HB1, etc.).
+If you are not a U.S. citizen, you will not be able to serve as a juror.
+To be excused you must submit a copy of your citizenship status.
+Acceptable documentation would be: permanent resident Card (Green Card), Passport, or your Visa (HB1, etc.).